pactflow/pact-protobuf-plugin/README.md

 ## Using the plugin

-This plugin will register itself with the Pact framework for the `application/protobuf` content type.
+This plugin will register itself with the Pact framework for the `application/protobuf` and `application/gRPC` content types.

 Using this plugin, you can write Pact tests that verify either a single Protobuf message (i.e. a message provider sends a single, or one-shot, message to a consumer), or you can verify a service method call where there is an input message